 Great ono-on-one session.
 Richard has a pleasant manner that quickly found ways to improve my technical and artistic skills.
 He showed me some obvious camera settings I was over-looking and he suggested edits to my good pictures to make them better.

-The most important factor in photos is the light.
-In my first meeting we will cover dealing with all the lighting senarios and will work beside you, and explain all camera setting and menu options.
+The light is the magic to great photos.
+In my first meeting we will cover dealing basic lighting senarios and I will work beside you, and explain all camera setting and menu options.
 This hands on experience will jump start your piccture taking.

-My price is an hourly rate of $125 with a 1 hour minimum.
-The first hour is $100.
+My price is an hourly rate of $100 with a 1 hour minimum.
+The first lesson of an hour is discounted to $80.

 While working at National Geographic I was asked lecture and teach at area camera clubs.
-The lectures included location lighting tips to aspiring photographers.
+My lectures were about location lighting tips to aspiring photographers.
 A number of photo photo assistants who worked with me became very successful photographers.

 From beginners to semi-pros.